igauravsehrawat/igauravsehrawat/README.md

 But most important thing is to stay sharp on latest technologies.

 ### Experience
-I loves open source and giving tech talks.
+I love open source and giving tech talks.
 Have worked with wide range of startups, starting career in
 1. Fintech,
 2. Then making compilers and language at another startup,
 3. Moving on to making chatbots and
-4. Now working to disrupt the payments industry at Verifone/Dimebox.
+4. Now working to disrupt the payments industry at E-Commerce Payments Startup(Acquired).

 One thing has been common in all that is `JavaScript/Typescript.`